History of Gin & Tonic

 But – the gin and tonic had a sister.
 There was another drink created to help European colonial soldiers more easily drink tonic water to stave off tropical illnesses.
 This drink is called the Dubonnet.
 Surprisingly, it was actually the winner of a competition led by the French Government to create a tasty drink that masked the overly bitter taste of quinine.
 Although this is the preferred drink of Queen Elizabeth II before lunch every day, it did not reach the same level of sustained acclaim in the United States.
 The Gin & Tonic is one you could find in just about every bar or location serving liquor across the states; the Dubonnet is much more rare.

 Gin and Tonic Nowadays

-Tonic water is no longer used as a typical antimalarial.
-As a result, the quinine and bitter taste has been removed.
+Tonic water is no longer a typical antimalarial.
+As a result, the quinine and bitter taste were removed.
 If you drink tonic water nowadays, you aren’t overwhelmed with the same level of bitterness as the European soldiers a couple of centuries ago.
-Plus, tonic water nowadays is usually sweetened; making it the perfect complement to gin.
+Plus, tonic water nowadays usually has sweeteners; making it the perfect complement to gin.